Skip to main content

 The hormonal chaos extends deeply into metabolic regulation.
 Insulin, the hormone responsible for ushering glucose from the bloodstream into cells for energy, becomes less effective.
 This condition, known as insulin insensitivity or insulin resistance, is a direct consequence of elevated cortisol and inflammatory signals.

 The body’s cells, particularly muscle and liver cells, become less responsive to insulin’s message.
 As a result, the pancreas must produce more insulin to achieve the same effect, leading to higher circulating levels of both glucose and insulin.
-This state of affairs is a precursor to and type 2 diabetes.
+This state of affairs is a precursor to metabolic syndrome and type 2 diabetes.

 The link is so direct that restricting healthy individuals to just a few hours of sleep for several nights can induce a pre-diabetic state in a laboratory setting.
 Understanding this connection is vital, as it reframes sleep as a primary tool for metabolic health.